wangziqi2013/wangziqi2013.github.io/_posts/2021-10-08-serverless-in-the-wild.markdown

 invocations.
 Both facts suggest that the fixed keep-alive latency does not work well in general, as keeping those infrequently called functions alive will just waste resource.

+The paper also computes the coefficient of variation (CV) of the length of intervals (inter-arrival time, IAT) between two consecutive requests of an application.
+Results show that certain applications have a CV of zero, indicating very a tight distribution, which, as the paper explains, might be from IoT devices that report status periodically.
+On the other hand, most applications do not observe any particular probability distribution, and the CV values also vary greatly across applications.
+This result suggests that some application's IAT is easy to compute as they have a regular pattern, while others are non-trivial.
+Idle time, the interval between two invocations of the same function, follows a similar pattern as IAT, which is measured at application level.